asyncapi/simulator/README.md

 ```
 Options:
-  -v                     async-api performance tester cli version
+  -v                     AsyncApi simulator cli version.
-  -f, --filepath <type>  The filepath of a async-api specification yaml or json asyncApiF
+  -f, --filepath <type>  The filepath of a AsyncAPI document, as either yaml or json file.
-  -s, --scenario <type>  The filepath of a AsyncApi File defining a scenario based on the spec.
+  -s, --scenario <type>  The filepath of a json or yaml file which defines a scenario based on the spec.
   -b, --basedir <type>   The basePath from which relative paths are computed.
-                         Defaults to the root directory of the project.
+                         Defaults to the directory where simulator.sh resides. (default: "./").
-  -h, --help             display help for command
+  -h, --help             Display help for flags and commands.

 ```